 For more information about AEFIs and Ontario’s COVID-19 vaccine program, click here.

-Immunization Update - by the numbers The percent coverage presented on this table includes Timiskaming residents who have received a COVID-19 vaccine, regardless of the location where the vaccine was given.
+The percent coverage presented on this table includes Timiskaming residents who have received a COVID-19 vaccine, regardless of the location of vaccine administration.

-The total number of doses includes all doses given in Timiskaming, regardless of client address.
-This total includes doses given in primary care, pharmacies, and THU vaccination clinics.
+* The total number of doses includes all doses given in Timiskaming (regardless of clients addresses), including in primary care, pharmacies, THU vaccination clinics.

 For more information about COVID-19 vaccination data in Ontario, click here.